Pre-year-end planning for limited companies

 - Sale - If you are considering selling your business, you will want to ensure the profit and loss and balance sheet look as strong as possible for valuation purposes.
-Planning needs to be carried out well in advance of any sale and further considerations made regarding Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief).
+Planning needs to be carried out well in advance of any sale and further considerations made regarding Business Asset Disposal Relief.

 - Assets must be delivered and in use to claim tax allowances.
-On most plant and machinery, fixtures and fittings, 100% relief is given up to a limit of £1 million.
+On most plant and machinery, fixtures and fittings, 100% relief is given up to an annual limit of £1 million.

 - Remember that disposals made before or after the end of your accounting period may affect the taxable profit.

 - Employer pension contributions can form part of a remuneration package.
 A lump sum contribution could be made for one of the directors.
 This is treated as a business expense and therefore gets tax relief by reducing profits.

 - You may also consider delaying pension contributions, however, you should speak to your financial adviser on this to ensure pension contribution allowances are not being lost.

 - During the process of considering year-end planning, this is also a good opportunity to look at whether there is expenditure that may qualify for Research & Development relief.

 - Directors’ remuneration – are you processing an annual salary to utilise tax-free personal allowances and gain a qualifying year for state pension purposes.